Travelling and paying with your Debit Card or OV-pas

 ² Maestro, Mastercard, VPAY and VISA.
 See ovpay.nl for the most up-to-date overview.

-When you check in and out with your Debit Card or OV-pas, you will enter into a transport agreement to which the NS Terms and Conditions apply.
-When you use your Debit Card as a Ticket, the 'OVpay Terms Conditions for Checking In/out with your Debit Card and Credit Card'also apply.
-When you use the OV-pas, the 'OVpay Terms Conditions for Checking In/out with your Debit Card and Credit Card' apply.
+When you check in and out with your Card, you enter into a transport agreement with NS to which the NS Terms and Conditions apply.
+When you use your Debit Card as a Ticket, the 'OVpay Terms Conditions for Checking In/out with your Debit Card and Credit Card'also apply, and the 'OV-pas General Terms and Conditions' apply to the use of the OV-pas.
 In addition, the relevant terms and conditions will apply when you use a discount product or discount profile.
-If you travel with Intercity Direct, then the Intercity Direct Product Terms and Conditions will also apply.
+If you travel with Intercity Direct, the Intercity Direct Product Terms and Conditions will also apply.

-When you check in or out with your Debit Card or OV-pas, NS has to Process your Personal Data.
-This lets you travel with NS and pay using your card.
-NS and Translink can also provide you with services.
-If you do not want to share the necessary personal data with NS or Translink, you will not be able to travel and pay with your Debit Card or OV-pas, and you will have to use another type of Ticket.
+When you check in or out with your Debit Card, NS has to Process your journey and payment details.
+This enables you to travel with NS and pay using your Card.
+NS and Translink can also provide services.
+If you do not want to share the necessary journey and payment details with NS or Translink, you will not be able to travel and pay using your Card and you will have to use another type of Ticket.

-The processes have been set up on the basis of Privacy by Design.
-This means that Translink and the carriers have designed and established the system in order to protect your privacy as a traveller as effectively as possible.
+The processes were set up following the principles of privacy by design.
+This means that Translink and the Carriers have developed and designed the system in order to protect travellers' privacy as effectively as possible.

-The capitalised terms below have a fixed definition, as stated in the glossary at the end of our privacy statement.
+The capitalised terms below have a fixed definition, as stated in the glossary at the end of this privacy statement.

-Immediately after you check in, the unique identification number ('PAN') of your Debit Card or OV-pas is Pseudonymised.
-This is done by giving each card its own unique number, called a token.
-These unique tokens are used for various purposes such as travel, payments, services, inspections and summary reports.
+Immediately after you check in, the unique identification number ('PAN') of your Card is Pseudonymised, which means that every Card is given its own unique token.
+This unique token is used for various purposes such as travel, payments, services, inspections and summary reports.

-Translink has an administration system in which Translink registers tickets and other administrative issues on behalf of Carriers, and calculates the price of a journey as well as the total cost of your travel for the whole day.
-This system assigns each Carrier its own unique identification numbers for the tokens.
-As a result, Carriers have no insight into the travel patterns of trips with other Carriers made by a traveller.
+Translink has an administration system that it uses to record tickets and other administrative issues on behalf of Carriers, and to calculate journey prices as well as the total cost of your travel for the whole day.
+With this system, each Carrier has its own unique identification number for your Card, so that Carriers have no insight into any journeys you make with other Carriers.

 The Carriers and Translink have made agreements with each other to prevent this risk of re-identification.

-When you order an OV-pas, it will be assigned a unique number.
-This is necessary for monitoring the balance on the card and deducting the cost of trips made from the OV-pas balance. bunq then creates an Account that is linked to your OV-pas.
-The balance on this account changes if you travel using the OV-pas, and if you deposit money or withdraw it.
+You can purchase a physical OV-pas in the OVpay app or on www.ovpay.nl (as of September 2025).
+When you order an OV-pas, it is assigned a unique number in Translink's central administration system.
+This is necessary for monitoring the balance on the card and deducting the cost of trips made from the OV-pas balance.
+The balance changes whenever someone uses the OV-pas to travel, and when money is deposited into or withdrawn from the account.

 First time travelling with your Debit Card